pawankumar55/Computer-Architecture-and-System/README.md

 #Enter

   Name:ubuntu-1
   Type:Linex
   Version: Ubuntu(32)
   Then Next

 From the next screen select memory size 512MB.
 From the next screen select "Create a virtual hard drive now"and then select create.
 Then select VDI(virtualbox disk image) and then press next.
+Choose  "Dynamically allocated" and click next.
+Change the size to 10GB.
+Click Create.
+Now you will see the virtual machine created but in state " powered off".